Unfortunately, depression is often a common companion of chronic health conditions, especially autoimmunity and lupus.

 Healing through Breathing

 The autonomic nervous systems are composed of sympathetic and parasympathetic.
 Both of these systems play a crucial role in keeping us alive daily, without us even being aware of it.
-The sympathetic system is commonly known as the “fight-or-flight” nervous system, and the parasympathetic system is known as “rest and digest.”
+Our sympathetic system is commonly known as the “fight-or-flight” nervous system, and the parasympathetic system is known as “rest and digest.”
 The sympathetic nervous system controls functions like keeping your heart beating and maintaining your breathing, while the parasympathetic system controls functions, such as restorative sleep and gut motility.
-The sympathetic dominant state is more active when our bodies are under stress.
+Our sympathetic dominant state is more active when our bodies are under stress.
 One of the simplest and most effective tools for controlling this stress response and switching from sympathetic to parasympathetic is how you breathe.

 Here’s a simple exercise to help.
 It’s called the “4-7-8 Breathing”